BMorrell92/BMorrell_Milestone_Project4/README.md

 ### Content

 - The icons used were taken from [Font Awesome](https://fontawesome.com/)
-- The icons used were taken from [Font Awesome](https://fontawesome.com/)
+- The images used were taken from [Pexels](https://www.pexels.com/)
-- The icons used were taken from [Font Awesome](https://fontawesome.com/)
+- The item names and descriptions are completley fictional and were conceived with [OpenAI](https://chat.openai.com/)